-5 10 15 Significance statement: This study reports on the discovery of a macrocyclic peptide that is able to inhibit SARS-CoV-2 infection by exploiting a new vulnerable site in the spike glycoprotein.
+This study reports on the discovery of a macrocyclic peptide that is able to inhibit SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2) infection by exploiting a new vulnerable site in the spike glycoprotein.
 This region is highly conserved across SARS-CoV-2 variants and the subgenus sarbecovirus.
-Due to the inaccessability and mutational contraint of this site, it is anticipated to be resistant to the development of resistance through antibody selective pressure.
-In addition to the discovery of a new molecule for development of potential new peptide or biomolecule therapeutics, the discovery of this broadly active conserved site can also stimulate a new direction of drug development, which 3 together may prevent future outbreaks of related viruses.
+Due to the inaccessibility and mutational constraint of this site, it is anticipated to not be susceptible to the development of resistance through antibody selective pressure.
+In addition to the discovery of a new molecule for the development of potential new peptide or biomolecule therapeutics, the identification of this broadly active conserved site can also stimulate a new direction of drug development, which together may prevent future outbreaks of related viruses.